thunderrabbit/robnugen-journal-entries/2018/09/03state-of-my-life-address.md

     Azabu for UG lesson featuring Akari, Emi, Kazu, Kenji, Masa, Ryuya, Shinji, and Taka (in ABC order).

 14. It looks like co-gender group will not happen tonight.

 15. Just arrived in Shinjuku.
 Changing trains now.

 16. Oh, that reminds me, I have been keeping track of my finances, down to the yen, since July of this year.

+These items adapted 9 september 2023 from an old notebook.
+I'll write them in present (progressive) tense even though many have changed.

+17. I'm teaching/mentoring Yuna weekly on Saturdays

+18. I'm working on ConSwi with Tariq

+19. I attend SOGO Bootcamp regularly

+20. I've started 'writing' a story about Seth arriving in MJG's brain.

+21. I am studying Japanese.

+22. I enjoy communicating with Prentiss

+23. For AB I set up a network on a Vagrant box using Ansible thanks to Travis

+24. Dee ran a men's group I attended

+25. I love holding space for men's work.